Skip to content

 • the purpose of the negotiations (for example, a potential deal to supply items to the other party); and

-• any pre-agreed points between your business and the other party (for example, recording you have agreed a fixed quote of £10 per item and that negotiations are likely to focus on potential delivery timeframes and quantity of items to be supplied).
+• any pre-agreed points between your business and the other party (for example, recording that you have agreed a fixed quote of £10 per item and that negotiations are likely to focus on potential delivery timeframes and quantity of items to be supplied).

 Continue reading this article below the form